UntitledModGame/umg-mods/lootplot.s0/_planning/M25/M25_feedback.md

 - Sheepollution: Didn't understand treasure-sacks
---> IDEA: Add shapes to sack-items.
+--> Don't allow sacks to be placed on normal-slots; (must be placed floating) --> IDEA: Add shapes to sack-items.
 --> IDEA: To balance it, make cloud-slots destroy diagonally too.
 This makes it a lot more balanced for bishop/knight shapes